 A Visual Guide to React Rendering - useMemo

 This is a 3rd chapter of "A Visual Guide to React Rendering".
-Check out previous chapters: It always re-renders and Props
+Check out previous chapters: It always re-renders and Props.

 A quick quiz:

-Child wrapped with memo
+A Child component is wrapped with memo

 .
 When the user role is “Admin”, we want to pass an option to the Child to show a sidebar.
 However, the Child re-renders even when we change the user name.
 How do we prevent that?